M-Files/Developer-Portal/Frameworks/Logging/Targets/index.md

 Mail targets are supported within the [M-Files Cloud](../Cloud) infrastructure.
 {:.note.warning}

-Database targets write log data into a target OLEDB database.
-The database target supports the following properties:
+Mail targets send log data to a mail server.
+The mail target supports the following properties:

 * `Name` - changeable by vault administrators and system administrators
 * `Enabled` - changeable by vault administrators and system administrators